18shahad/lesson-w11d04-asset-pipeline/README.md

 ### Installation

 #### Step 1
-We need to include a couple gems in order to get started.
+We need to include a couple of gems in order to get started.
 In our `Gemfile` let's include:

 ```ruby
 # Use Bootstrap4